adam10603/CPPStopwatch/README.md

 Just include [stopwatch.hpp](inc/stopwatch.hpp) in your project and you can use it right away.

-It doesn't rely on platform-specific functionality, so it will work on any platform with a C++17 compiler.
+You can use it on any platform with a C++17 compiler, as it doesn't rely on any platform-specific APIs.

 ## [API Reference Page 🔗](Reference.md)